normidar/big_date/README.md

 ## Features

-- get the sexagenary cycle(60-year cycle) in chinese date.
+- get the sexagenary cycle(60-year cycle) in chinese date(干支).
-- get the era name of japanese in japanese date.
+- get the era name of japanese in japanese date(日本年号).
-- get the last(first) day of the month.
+- get some information about month. like:
+  - first day, last day
+  - for each day (normal, reverse, async)
+  - count of days

 ## Getting started

-- just import it.
+- import it like `import 'package:big_date/big_date.dart';`

 ## Usage